Should you be concerned about an Inferiority Complex?

 What’s most important is what you think about yourself.
 Everyone will think of you based on his experience, rather his perception.
 And you’re not always responsible or at least accountable for what others think about you.

 I’m talking about the wrong perception which people develop due to misjudgment.
-You must be least bothered by that in order to overcome inferiority complex.
+You must be least bothered by that in order to overcome the inferiority complex.

 Deal with inferiority complex by not comparing